diggerwoo/jsh/README.md

 There is no need to define the env PATH.
 When jsh starts it sets "PATH=/bin:/sbin/:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin" to make sure that it can find most of common commands of Linux.

 There are two internal env vars defined by jsh：
- - SCPEXEC, set 1 or TRUE if users/groups are allowed to use scp.
+ - SCPEXEC, set 1 or TRUE if users/groups are allowed to use sftp and scp.
  - SCPDIR, defines accessible directories other than user's home directory.
 Multi directory shoud be separated by ':'.
+ - SCP_SERVER, sets the sftp-server path, default is /usr/libexec/openssh/sftp-server.
+You need to manually configure this if the path is different from your system's.
+The path should be the same as that specified by ”subsystem sftp“ in the opessh's ssh_config configuration file.
+ > Note the "subsystem sftp" in sshd_config cannot be configured as ”internal-sftp“.
+The internal-sftp cannot work with jsh to implement the HOME directory jail.

 For example:
 ```
 env SCPEXEC=1
 env SCPDIR=/home/public:/var/www
+env SFTP_SERVER=/usr/libexec/openssh/sftp-server
 ```

 ### 4.2 Alias